 Detox can take place in a hospital setting if you have severe or unmanageable medical complications, or it can take place in a standalone detox facility.
 These standalone, privately run facilities must be staffed 24 hours a day with medical personnel, as well as support staff, to monitor your symptoms and ensure the safest, most comfortable experience possible.
 Specially trained staff will know how to observe your progress throughout the detox process and will be able to respond to any potentially life-threatening situations.

-Residential treatment typically follows a successful detox and involves living on site and participating in a variety of therapy options.
-Individual sessions with a trained therapist, as well as group and family therapy sessions, are some of what is required at each residential facility.
-It’s during this time you will be examining patterns of thoughts, emotions, and behaviors that may have contributed to your substance use.
+Residential treatment typically follows a successful detox and involves living on-site and participating in a variety of therapy options.
+Individual sessions with a trained therapist, along with group and family therapy sessions, are some of what is required at each residential facility.
+It’s during this time, you will be examining patterns of thoughts, emotions, and behaviors that may have contributed to your substance use.
 Residential treatment length of stay will vary depending on your needs, but can typically last from 30 – 90 days following the detox.